Nekmo/python-akismet/README.rst

 For a full list of supported parameters for each API call, see http://akismet.com/development/api/

-The code is only ~150 lines long anyway, so just look at '''akismet.py''' if you aren't sure about something.
+The code is only ~150 lines long anyway, so just look at '''akismet''' if you aren't sure about something.